Magikcraft/magikcraft-lore-core/scrolls/memento.en.md

 ## `getItem`

-To recall something, use `getItem`:
+To recall something, use `memento.getItem`:

 ### Example